sftpplus/sftpplus-docs/src/doc_source/installation/aix.rst

     /opt/sftpplus/bin/install.sh

+The automated installation requires 500 MB of free space in ``/tmp``.

 After a successful installation using the shell script, jump to `Listening on privileged ports`_ to learn how to enable SFTPPlus to listen on privileged ports.